Anyone can buy a graver, but the need to keep that blade sharp for metal cutting is another story, agree?

 THERE IS NO NEED FOR 'PENCIL RUBBINGS' DONE ON ANY 'EMERY PAPER'.

-The 'Emery paper' of #240 grit is the most coarse that the gem-stone setters need in their inventory.
+The 'Emery paper' of #240 grit is the most coarse that the gemstone setters needs in their inventory.

-When a setter is needing to "Bright-Cut" the metal these flat boards are great along with the #1,200 grit paper.
+When a setter needs to "Bright-Cut" the metal these flat boards are great along with the #1,200 grit paper.
 Now the setter has another choice in using his modified #1,500 grit Polishing paper.

 These shortened gravers are 'untouched' and need to be put to the papers for engraving your metals.